Table of Contents

 to go → want to go → eagerness to go

-It's also worth noting that さ-suffix nouns that are in opposite pairs (big and small, tall and short) tend to have different meanings on the positive ends of those spectrums.
+さ nouns that are in opposite pairs (big and small, tall and short) tend to have different meanings on the positive ends of those spectrums.
 The positive ends usually represent the entire idea of that measurement.
-Confusing, no?
-For example, when we use 大きさ (bigness), it often means "size," while the opposite end of the spectrum, 小ささ (smallness), only means "smallness" and can't represent the concept of size as a whole.
-When we use 速さ (quickness), it often means "speed," and 遅さ (slowness) can only mean slowness.
-To represent the entire concept of measurement between two extremes, adding 〜さ to the positive end usually does the trick.
+For example, when we use 大きさ (bigness), it often means "size," while the opposite end of the spectrum, 小ささ (smallness), only means "smallness" and doesn’t represent the concept of size as a whole.
+When we use 速さ (quickness), it often means "speed," while 遅さ (slowness) can only mean slowness.
+To represent the entire concept of measurement between two extremes, adding 〜さ to positive end usually does the trick.